-This is a list of books and other resources I frequently reference.
+This is a list of books, tools, and other resources I frequently reference.

 The grandfather of all aero texts is Hucho’s Aerodynamics of Road Vehicles: From Fluid Mechanics to Vehicle Engineering.
 It’s expensive, but worth it.
 When you see black and white drawings or graphs and you’re not sure where they came from, it’s probably from here.